Benefits of Almond Milk and Some Side Effects

 - Blend for 10 minutes.
 You should change the speed that you blend throughout.
 For example: blend it on a low setting for 3 minutes, then a high setting for 3 minutes, and follow this pattern.

-- When you finally have a well-blended white liquid, you can add some sugar or honey to sweeten it, and a pinch of salt.
+- After, when you finally have a well-blended white liquid, you can add some sugar or honey to sweeten it, and a pinch of salt.

 - You should then strain the contents of the blender through a cheesecloth so you have a residue-free milk.

-One of the best things about almond milk is its white color and its cow’s milk-like texture.
+One of the benefits of almond milk is its white color and its cow’s milk-like texture.
 You can add it to your cereal, your coffee, you can drink it by itself, or you can even use it as an ingredient in healthy and nutritious recipes.

 Four-person recipe for onion salsa